The M Delta Curriculum

 Stage 1

 Exploration Stage 1 lasts for approximately 18 months and follows a launch into the curriculum.
 The Exploration Stage 1 is centered on a team-based learning (TBL) curriculum that is patient-centered and case-based.
 Students have a student longitudinal continuity practice (see CLIC below).
-Laboratory (including cadaver dissection as well as technology enhanced virtual laboratory experiences), simulation and a doctoring course are included in the Exploration Stage.
+Laboratory (including cadaver dissection as well as technology-enhanced virtual laboratory experiences), simulation, and a doctoring course are included in the Exploration Stage.
 The TBL experiences are supported by ReALM (remote active learning materials).
-Experiences in interprofessional teams are included in this stage as part of VITAL (Vertically Integrated Teams Aligned in Learning).
+Experiences in interprofessional teams are included in this stage as part of HSS (Health Systems Science).
 Stage 1 is comprised of five 10-week blocks.
-Each block is followed by a twoweek LEAP (Learning Enhancement and Assessment Period).
-The summer between the third and fourth block is 12 weeks, allowing ample time for research or other explorations.
+Each block is followed by a two-week LEAP (Learning Enhancement and Assessment Period).
+There is a 12-week Advanced Clinical Period between the third and fourth years, allowing ample time for research or other exploration.

 Stage 2